younata/personal_knowledge/src/meta/setup.md

 ## Future Work

 - On a per-section basis, add other lines to show up for all pages in that section (e.g. I want everything in my [flying](../flying/) section to have the "This is for my own use and is not flight instruction" disclaimer).
+- The main page should essentially have a list of what articles changed most recently.
+Essentially, an rss feed of just the titles of the 10 most articles that have changed.

 ## Duplicating